hugorbarbosa/cpp-project-template/docker/README.md

 $ docker run -it --name mycontainer -v <project-directory>:/src cppprojtempl
 ```

-The project will be available in the `/src` directory of the container, and can be compiled and run inside of the container using the commands described [here](../README.md).
+The project will be available in the `/src` directory of the container.